NikolaOjkicCode/Humble_Beginnings/Think_Java_Book/.5.Chapter/chp_5_exercises/README.md

 up with more than one number next to it.
 3. What is the value of the parameter blimp when baffle gets invoked?
 4. What is the output of this program?

+# Exercise 5.6

+Now that we have conditional statements, we can get back to the "Guess My Number" game from Exercise 3.3.

+You should already have a program that chooses a random number, prompts the user to guess it, and displays the diference between the guess and the chosen number.

+Adding a small amount of code at a time, and testing as you go, modify the program so it tells the user whether the guess is too high or too low, and then prompts the user for another guess.

+The program should continue until the user gets it right.
+Hint: Use two methods, and make one of them recursive.